Belper: Hills

 Hillside is to the west of Belper Lane End, and contains the highest point of the parish at 214 m.

 Firestone Hill is to the west of the town by the parish boundary at 191 m.
 Several masts for communications are positioned there.

 Another local feature is Bessalone Hill at 182 m to the north.
-It also maintains radio masts.
+It also carries radio masts.

 Pinchom's Hill is north of Bargate, by Sandbed Lane.
 It is 169 m in height.

 Economy

 Belper's economy was traditionally reliant on manufacturing industry and numerous goods were made in the town.
 Cotton spinning and textile production were major employers virtually for much of the 19th and early 20th centuries.
 The large East Mill and the smaller North Mill are now all that remain of the industry and are preserved as part of the Derwent Valley Mills world heritage site.

 During the Second World War, Rolls-Royce based the Merlin aero engine design team and Robotham's engine design division developing the Meteor tank engine at Belper.
 After the Second World War, J. W. Thornton, the chocolate maker, moved into the town from Sheffield, which helped to alleviate the employment problems arising from the contraction of the earlier industries.
 In 1985, the company relocated to a new site a few miles away in Swanwick.

 Today, the main employment sectors are retail and services although some manufacturing industry remains.
 The main shopping area is centred on King Street and Bridge Street.
 The town has three supermarkets, the Co-operative, Morrisons and Aldi.
 There are two discount shops, Poundland and B&M Bargains.
 There are smaller Tesco and Co-op supermarkets on the Whitemoor estate.